 - Be written on the agency's letterhead or logo - Be signed by an officer/staff member of the agency - Indicate the level of priority the request should be given - Identify the specific information being enquired about - Cite the general nature of the offence being prevented, detected, investigated, prosecuted or punished - Provide an assurance that the information will only be used for the purpose(s) for which it is being sought and will be secured against unauthorised disclosure, and - Be dated and provide return contact details.

 8. Complaints Process

-Complaints will be handled in accordance with Council's CP035 Complaint Handling policy.
+Complaints regarding Council's CCTV use and/or operation will be handled in accordance with Council's CP035 Complaint Handling policy.

 A person can make a complaint in a number of ways.